Travel restrictions for inbound persons arriving in Hong Kong (From 21 November 2022 onwards)

 - Persons who are tested negative will be given an amber code under the Vaccine Pass to restrict their entry to scheduled premises during the surveillance period.
 The medical surveillance and amber code restrictions will end at 9 am on Day 3 and they will then be subject to the four-day self-monitoring period.

-- During medical surveillance and self-monitoring periods, persons are required to undergo daily rapid antigen tests (RATs) and PCR-based nucleic acid tests by professional swab sampling on days 2, 4, and 6 at a Community Testing Centre (CTC) or a mobile specimen collection stations, or at the recognised local medical institution.
+- During medical surveillance and self-monitoring periods, persons are required to undergo daily rapid antigen tests (RATs) and PCR-based nucleic acid tests by professional swab sampling on days 2 at a Community Testing Centre (CTC) or a mobile specimen collection stations, or at the recognised local medical institution.

 - If inbound persons are tested positive by nucleic acid tests or RATs, their Vaccine Pass will be converted to a Red Code.
 Their isolation arrangements will be aligned with that for local cases.